 So your family is fond of a fanciful flickering pumpkin, the sort of gourd that memorably graces a house's front steps?
 Then make for Calabasas, beginning on Sept.
 30, for a colossal display of gourdly goodness.

 is an adorable Orange attraction that is keeping the pumpkin-cute pastimes lively, each and every day, through Oct.
 31, 2022.

 Jamie Pham/GLAZA Boo at the L.A.
 Zoo:

 Spying a peckish critter chowing down on a seedy squash?
-It's one seasonal sight that visitors will encounter while calling upon the Los Angeles Zoo and Botanical Gardens during its month-long revelry, which begins on Oct.
+It's one seasonal sight that visitors will encounter while calling upon the Los Angeles Zoo and Botanical Gardens during its month-long revelry, which began on Oct.
 1. Note that special activities, like animal feedings, will take place on the weekends.
 Sweet: Trick-or-treating happens over the last two weekends of the month.

 Halloween Time at the Disneyland Resort:

 The Anaheim theme parks put on a flavorful fall show each year through Halloween, along with decorations, costumed characters, special events, and more: Pictured: Mickey Pumpkin Apple (Candy Palace, Pooh Corner at Disneyland Park and Bing Bongs and Trolley Treats at Disney California Adventure Park) - Green Granny Smith apple dipped in caramel with marshmallow ears enrobed in orange-white chocolate and green, white chocolate leaf.
 (David Nguyen/Disneyland Resort)

 The daytime to-do will feature a pumpkin patch, activities for kids, lots of decorations, and seasonal sweets.
 It's happening Thursdays through Sundays from Sept.
 29 through Oct.
 30. Oh yes: And it is open on Halloween, too.